cblte/cbrueggenolte-de/src/pages/about.md

 like knowing milk doesn't actually originate from supermarket shelves.

 These days,
-I live in the beautiful city of The Hague in the Netherlands with my wonderful wife Sarah, who graciously tolerates my collection of cables, adapters, and questionable tech purchases 😊.
+I live in the north-west of the Netherlands, sharing my space with loved ones who graciously tolerate my collection of cables, adapters, and questionable tech purchases 😊.

 I hope you'll find something useful or inspiring here— and maybe even chuckle at my occasional dry humor.